9 Best Growing Medium for Microgreens | Microgreens Medium

-Learn all about the various growing mediums for microgreens like soil, soil mix, grow mats, and others.
+Learn all about the various growing medium for microgreens like soil, soil mix, grow mats, and others.
 Decide for yourself which microgreen growing medium is best!

 Microgreens are about 1-3 inches tall young vegetable greens that are packed on with nutrients and nourish our bodies with beneficial enzymes.
 Before starting microgreens, you must have information about growing mediums and what works best for you.
 There are lots of options to choose from, but it comes down to two things, mainly—growing microgreens in soil or soilless mediums.
-Here we are going to discuss the different types of Growing mediums for microgreens.
-They include both with soil and without soil that is the Grow mats mediums!
+Here we are going to discuss the best Growing medium for microgreens.

 Perlite is a naturally occurring material and exists in nature as a type of volcanic glass, created when the volcanic glass gets saturated with water over a long period.
 It makes the soil loose, aerated and increases its drainage capacity.
 To provide strong roots to microgreens, the growing medium must be well-aerated, so it doesn’t hold much water.
 Adding Perlite exactly do that!
 Directly spread it on the soil or prepare a mixture with Perlite, loam, and soil.